Web Hosting Review

 In our evaluation of the basic plans each web hosting service offered, we were surprised at the level of control and site-creation capabilities that were available for a low monthly cost.

 InMotion Hosting provides superior features, like free data backups and restorations, as well as access to over 400 applications in its starter plan, something that business owners should consider when weighing value.
-Also, their support staff was prompt and helpful.
+Also, its support staff was prompt and helpful.
 InMotion earned the highest support quality score on our lineup – 95 percent.
 The combination of service, features and performance pushed InMotion Hosting to the top of our list as the best web host for both beginner and advanced users.

 DreamHost not only offers the longest money back guarantee, but it also offers a superior web hosting package than any of the other services we reviewed.
 The web host includes unlimited storage, bandwidth, domains, subdomains and email accounts.
 Arvixe, our Bronze Award winner, provides small but important perks, like giving you a free domain for the life of your contract with the company.
 Each of these companies provides great ongoing customer support, intuitive interfaces and extra security features.